 I have a deep attraction and affection for Asian and Indian art and culture; feel a strong spiritual connection to iconic symbolism and representation in the Buddha and Hindu deities; and a thirst for knowledge and wisdom from Eastern religion and philosophy.
 My lighter, humorous side is reflected in my whim(sical) pieces and my appreciation of color and nature made objects in my colorfully abstract and natural elements works.

 Wood is the foundation material I use in most of my work.
 It lends natural support, strength, and durability, physically and emotionally.
 I love the distressed textures it offers and affords me.
-Other materials I use include acrylics, texture paint, molding paste, gem stones, crystals, natural stones, resin and stone deities, glass tiles, found and recycled objects, paper, newsprint and clay.
+Other materials I use include acrylics, texture paint, molding paste, gem stones, crystals, natural stones, resin, brass and stone deities, glass tiles, found and recycled objects, paper, newsprint and clay.
 Every piece is finished with a non-toxic polyurethane varnish.
 All pieces are personally signed, most are wired on the back and ready to hang.

 About the Artist